pybind/pybind11/docs/compiling.rst

 .. warning::

-    If you use FindPython2 and FindPython3 to dual-target Python, use the individual targets listed below, and avoid targets that directly include Python parts.
+    If you use FindPython to multi-target Python versions, use the individual targets listed below, and avoid targets that directly include Python parts.

 There are `many ways to hint or force a discovery of a specific Python installation <https://cmake.org/cmake/help/latest/module/FindPython.html>`_),